-An extensive network, including thousands of pharmacies throughout the United States is available to most Members; while a more limited network of pharmacies is available to those Members enrolled in the MVP Medicaid/ HARP and Essential Plan products.
+An extensive network, including thousands of pharmacies throughout the United States, is available to most Members while a more limited network of pharmacies is available to those Members enrolled in the MVP Medicaid/ HARP/Essential Plan products.
+Pharmacies must be enrolled as a Medicaid provider to provide service to MVP Medicaid/HARP and CHP Members.
 Covered drugs filled at a participating pharmacy are subject to the Member's applicable co-pay(s) as defined by his/her pharmacy benefit.
-For information on Plan-participating pharmacies, refer to mvphealthcare.com/members/prescription-benefits.
+For information on Plan-participating pharmacies, refer to myphealthcare.com/members/prescription-benefits.
+Pharmacies are required to have an MMIS number to participate in the Medicaid Program.
+To obtain an MMIS number, please visit Medicaid Pharmacy Program (ny.gov)